palantir/metric-schema/README.md

 ```

 Metric documentation is updated using the `generateMetricsMarkdown` gradle task or by running
-`./gradlew --write-locks`.
+`./gradlew generateMetricsMarkdown --write-locks`.
 The gradle plugin will ensure that the metrics markdown is always up to date.

 All metric definitions will be embedded within the output JAR as a resource located `metric-schema/metrics.json`.